AMSanchezC/R36sGuide/README.md

 As you can see, I added some padding to the screen part so it had 0 chances to break.
 It fits with little wiggle room, so you can be sure your device will be safe

+# Printing your own shell and full dissasembly of the device